 Remove the tape holding the shifter buttons and wires in place.
 Do not disconnect the shift/control wires from the brake hoods.

-Use a 5 mm hex wrench to loosen the clamp and slide the lever down to the end of the handlebar to remove.
+Use a 5 mm hex wrench to loosen the brake lever clamp and slide the lever down to the end of the handlebar to remove it.

 Use a 4 mm hex wrench to loosen the stem clamp bolts (3) to remove the stem clamp and handlebars.